Shizukari Station

 Shizukari Station (静狩駅, Shizukari-eki) is a railway station on the Muroran Main Line in Oshamambe, Hokkaido, Japan, operated by the Hokkaido Railway Company (JR Hokkaido).

 Lines

 Shizukari Station is served by the Muroran Main Line, and is numbered "H46".

 History

 The station opened on 10 December 1923.
 With the privatization of Japanese National Railways (JNR) on 1 April 1987, the station came under the control of JR Hokkaido.

+Future plans

+In June 2023, this station was selected to be among 42 stations on the JR Hokkaido network to be slated for abolition owing to low ridership.